michaelg3709/ML-Library/README.md

-## Selectiom of notebooks about deep learning in Python
+## Selectiom of notebooks about different types of deep learning in Python